 The effectiveness of the intervention/support will be reviewed regularly.
-Impact on the child's progress and the quality of support evaluated.
+Impact on the child's progress and the quality of support will be evaluated and any changes needed will be made.
+This review will involve the child, parents and school staff.
+Progress made will be celebrated and next steps agreed.
+These will all be recorded on the APDR paperwork.

-Revise / change support as needed.
-Feedback to parents.
-Plan next steps.